Best Caribbean restaurants in London

 A quirky twist on the Cockney classic of pie and mash at Hoodwood, Kentish Town

-The jerk chicken that is a staple of most Caribbean restaurants is perfectly smoked and your plate is piled high with rice and peas, while the curry goat is succulent and aromatic.
-There's an equally excellent vegetarian option with chickpeas, callaloo, jollof rice (traditionally African) and plantain.
+Signified by the titular ‘hood’, you might not be surprised this small Caribbean takeaway has the neighbourhood at its heart, offering a quick, casual spot to grab a bite to eat.
+But while its exterior may seem innocuous, this is food that packs a real – and traditional – punch.
+The jerk chicken that is a staple of most Caribbean restaurants is perfectly smoked and your plate is sure to be piled high with rice and peas, while the curry lamb is succulent and aromatic.
+There’s also an equally competitive vegetarian option comprising chickpeas, callaloo, jollof rice (traditionally African) and plantain.
 Bursting with flavour, the chickpeas are the star: nutty but not overwhelmingly spicy.

-Rebekah Evans was a guest at Marvee's Food Shop, Limin, Fenchurch Restaurant and Hoodwood
+Rebekah Evans was a guest at The Good Front Room, Limin, Fenchurch Restaurant and Hoodwood

 Rebekah Evans joined The Week as newsletter editor in 2023 and has written on subjects ranging from Ukraine and Afghanistan to fast fashion and "brotox".
 She started her career at Reach plc, where she cut her teeth on news, before pivoting into personal finance at the height of the pandemic and cost-of-living crisis.
 Social affairs is another of her passions, and she has interviewed people from across the world and from all walks of life.
 Rebekah completed an NCTJ with the Press Association and has written for publications including The Guardian, The Week magazine, the Press Association and local newspapers.